A BENIGN CONSPIRACY

 Not in the Zapruder Film

 Remember my "given" that the extant Zapruder Film is an altered product?
-For those who say that the Zapruder Film does not show this early first shot, my response is that the Z-film was extensively altered, first to remove the turn onto Elm Street (where this shot occurred).
+For those who say that the Zapruder Film does not show this early first shot, I am (painfully) aware of this fact.
+My response is that the Z-film was extensively altered, first to remove the turn onto Elm Street (where this shot occurred).
 Second, to hide this shot because of the large Secret Service inaction.
 An affidavit by Senator Ralph Yarborough, who rode in the same car as Lyndon Johnson, immediately behind the Secret Service follow-up car behind the President's limousine, states, "After the shooting, one of the secret service men sitting down in the car in front of us pulled out an automatic rifle or weapon and looked backward.
 However, all of the secret service men seemed to me to respond very slowly, with no more than a puzzled look.
 In fact, until the automatic weapon was uncovered, I had been lulled into a sense of false hope for the President’s safety, by the lack of motion, excitement, or apparent visible knowledge by the secret service men, that anything so dreadful was happening." (see https://www.aarclibrary.org/publib/jfk/wc/wcvols/wh7/pdf/WH7_Yarborough_aff.pdf

 Most of the agents were hungover after staying out into the early morning hours on the day of the assassination--a scandal that was reported by Washington syndicated columnist Drew Pierson and apparently downplayed by the Warren Commission.
 Hickey was not among the agents who were drinking, as he was in Dallas and the incident occurred in Fort Worth.
 He can be still be seen looking down and to his left in the early Elm Street frames of the extant Zapruder Film.
 (Malcolm Summers, the "falling man" in the Zapruder Film, described multiple Secret Service agents as looking in that direction, in his Sixth Floor Museum "Living History" interview.")
 I contend that Hickey was looking at a skull fragment that ejected with this early shot, and that he then reached down to pick up the AR-15.